 Regular readers of The Gardener blog will remember the workshop GardenSite supplied to the Gracechurch Shopping Centre in Sutton Coldfield earlier in the year.
-David Coton now reports that it has now been donated to a local school in Birmingham.
+David Coton now reports that it has subsequently been donated to a local school in north Birmingham.

-GardenSite's Nathan Dodd delivered the shed then installed it at the school, together with Gracechuch Security Officer Phil Duggan.
+GardenSite's Marketing Manager Nathan Dodd delivered the shed to the school and then installed it with Gracechuch Security Officer Phil Duggan.

-The Parents, Teachers and Friends Association was delighted with the gift.

-Victoria Sayn, who had submitted the application, said that the shed would become the focal point for PTFA's activities in the playground.
+The Parents, Teachers and Friends Association was delighted with the gift and Victoria Sayn, who had submitted the application, said that the shed would become the focal point for PTFA's activities in the playground.

 GardenSite values its ties to the community and makes every effort to help local projects.
 Everyone agreed that the shed was an excellent exhibition space and now it will greatly benefit the school and its pupils.